 Originally from Pittsburgh, PA, Kara Krawiec earned her Master of Arts degree in Literature from John Carroll University in Cleveland, OH.
 Upon graduation, she became an adjunct professor at John Carroll University, Lakeland Community College, and Cuyahoga Community College, teaching developmental reading and writing courses to non-traditional learners.

 In 2017, she found Seeds of Literacy, an adult literacy non-profit in Cleveland, OH.
-Following her passion, she now serves as the Site Coordinator for the organization’s East side location.
+Following her passion, she served as the Site Coordinator for the organization’s East side location for seven years.
+Recently, she was promoted to Director of Workforce Development and College Transitions.
 During her time at Seeds, she has worked tirelessly to help her students – focusing not only on students’ individual needs, but the need for a strong learning community as well.
 To build that sense of community and to share her love of reading with students, Kara launched a Book Club, for which she received international acclaim.

 In 2018, Kara accepted the inaugural ProLiteracy Hero Award on behalf of Seeds of Literacy in recognition of their achievement in the adult education field.
+Most recently, in October 2023, she was awarded the Sharon Stubbe-Davis Outstanding Teacher Award.
 Kara’s dedication to creating a strong learning community extends beyond the classroom and has driven her to share her experience and expertise with her fellow educators by presenting at several local, state, and national conferences.
 This will be Kara’s second year presenting and facilitating small group coaching sessions as part of ProLiteracy’s Teacher Training Plus.